kennytran95/otterfit/README.md

 # Otterfit

+Frontend Developer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.
+This project consists of angular components & services communicating to a node.js, postgreSQL database, and express.js backend codebase.

 ## Development server